Back to Blog

 Strategy 5: Hire Your Spouse

 If your spouse works in your business, you can hire them as an employee.
-Their wages are a deductible business expense (reducing your SE tax), and the wages are subject to FICA at the employee/employer rates.
-This can also provide benefits:
+Their wages are a deductible business expense (reducing your net profit and therefore your SE tax), and the wages are subject to FICA at the split employee/employer rates.
+Added benefits:

-• Spouse qualifies for Social Security benefits based on their own earnings record
+• Spouse builds their own Social Security earnings record

 • Spouse can contribute to retirement plans